 The Alabama Crimson Tide starting quarterback was born to Julie and Craig Young in Pasadena, California.
 Young was a five-star stud out of Mater Dei High School, where he competed with Clemson QB D.J.
 Uiagalelei throughout his prep career.

 Young's father and his mother Julie have been married for 26 years.
 The Young parents have proved they're willing to make sacrifices for their son.
-The family moved their entire lives for Bryce to play his final two high school seasons at Mater Dei, a national powerhouse.
+The family moved their entire lives to Santa Ana so Bryce could play his final two high school seasons at Mater Dei, a national powerhouse, after beginning his high school football career at Cathedral High School.

-Craig is active on social media and posts frequently about his son's accomplishments, feeding him encouragement after throwing touchdowns against Missouri at Faurot Field and hyping up Alabama football recruits.
+Bryce's father Craig is active on social media and posts frequently about his son's accomplishments, feeding him encouragement after throwing touchdowns against Missouri at Faurot Field and hyping up Alabama football recruits.
+Craig is also a licensed therapist and who works as a consultant for Young Consulting Group LLC, a speaker and a counselor.
+When it comes to mental health, it's clear the Young family is solid.

 Bryce's parents were involved in his recruiting process when he had offers from Auburn, UCLA, Ohio State, USC and others, according to 247Sports.
 The African-American football quarterback initially committed to staying in the Los Angeles area and playing for the University of Southern California.
 His parents even appeared in his commitment video.